-We are sorry to report the passing of Russ Donnelly.
-Please see this story.
-Additional information will be available soon.
+We are sorry to report the passing of Professor Russ Donnelly on June 13.
+Please see this story in Around the O.

 Congratulations to Graham Kribs for his promotion to full Professor of Physics, effective Sept 16, 2015 !